rgambord/c99-doc/doc/sections/6/8/6/3/index.rst

 .. _9899_6.8.6.3p1:

+.. container:: snum

+   :ref:`1 <9899_6.8.6.3p1>`

-:ref:`1 <9899_6.8.6.3p1>` A break statement shall appear only in or as a switch body or loop body.
+A break statement shall appear only in or as a switch body or loop body.

 .. rubric:: Semantics

 .. _9899_6.8.6.3p2:

+.. container:: snum

+   :ref:`2 <9899_6.8.6.3p2>`

-:ref:`2 <9899_6.8.6.3p2>` A break statement terminates execution of the smallest enclosing switch or iteration statement.
+A break statement terminates execution of the smallest enclosing switch or iteration statement.